spoortimorabad/TwitterSentimentAnalysis/README.md

 My project focuses on leveraging advanced natural language processing techniques for Twitter sentiment analysis.
 By applying sentiment analysis to tweets, I aim to understand public opinion on various topics, brands, and events.
 The project involves cleaning and preprocessing tweet data, training sentiment analysis models using state-of-the-art transformers like BERT, and evaluating model performance to ensure accurate sentiment classification.
 Additionally, I plan to visualize and interpret the sentiment data to provide actionable insights for brand management and market research.
 This approach allows you to capture real-time sentiments and trends, enabling organizations to make informed decisions and engage effectively with their audience.

 ## Dataset
-The dataset is taken from the kaggle !link(https://www.kaggle.com/datasets/goyaladi/twitter-dataset).
+The dataset is taken from the kaggle [Twitter Dataset](https://www.kaggle.com/datasets/goyaladi/twitter-dataset).